In this section

 Include infants, children and adolescents with disorders of the brain, spinal cord, nerves and muscles.
 This includes neurological, neurosurgical, neuromuscular or neuro-oncology conditions.
 Occupational Therapy assessment and intervention centres on difficulties in movement, sensation and perception, and cognition and how these impact a child’s daily life in terms of hand function, play, self-care activities, and participating at home, school or kinder.

 Include infants, young children and their families who are at risk of, or who have been diagnosed with, a condition that may affect the development of their fine motor, self-care or play/perceptual skills.
 Occupational therapy assessment and intervention can support infants and children during their inpatient stay, as well as in outpatient assessment clinics.

 Include infants, children and adolescents who have been diagnosed with a temporary or permanent illness which affects their ability to participate in daily activities.
 This includes patients affected by cardiac, respiratory, oncology, and gastroenterological conditions.

 Hand therapy is provided to infants, children and adolescents who have an acquired or congenital hand condition.
 Specific hand therapy techniques are used to reduce and prevent contractures, optimise movement and minimise scars.
 With the involvement of the child's family, the aim is to maximise the child's hand function for participation in the important occupations of childhood.

 Include infants, children and adolescents who have an acquired or congenital orthopaedic conditions.
-Occupational therapist provide assessment and support to optimise safety during their hospital stay and for discharge home.
-This may include organizing appropriate equipment.
+Occupational therapists provide assessment and support to optimise safety during their hospital stay and for discharge home.
+This may include organising appropriate equipment.